Small Trees For Small Yards (With Pictures) — Identification Guide

 Saucer Magnolia ‘Lilliputian’ (Magnolia soulangeana ‘Lilliputian’)

-Thanks to its compact habit, ‘Lilliputian’ is the most popular magnolia dwarf tree for small front and back yards.
-The sun-loving trees grow 10 to 12 ft.
+Thanks to its compact size, ‘Lilliputian’ is the most popular dwarf magnolia for small front and back yards.
+These sun-loving trees grow 10 to 12 ft.
 (3 – 3.6 m) tall and up to 8 ft.
 (2.4 m) wide.
 USDA zones 5 to 9.

 A dwarf saucer magnolia tree is ideal for a small landscape garden as a specimen plant, a flowering tree in a city garden, or to create a focal point in a front yard.